 - Demanding safe foods from the government

-- Educating ourselves on the harmful use of chemicals, GMO foods, global food distribution, basic nutrition and ayurvedic knowledge, eco-agriculture and permaculture, staying connected to our roots
+- Educating ourselves on the harmful use of chemicals, GMO foods, global food distribution,

 - Supporting social businesses and NGOs that work directly with communities